 What Is the “Public Charge” Rule in U.S. Immigration Law?

-A public charge is defined as someone who has become dependent on the Federal Government once they have received immigrant status.
+A public charge is someone who is dependent on the Federal Government once they receive immigrant status.
 Since 1882, the public charge rule has been part of immigration law.
 The United States Congress had the power to deny a visa to anyone they determined would become a “public charge.”
-It was not until 1999 that public charge was officially defined by the former Immigration and Naturalization Service, INS, which has now become the Department of Homeland Security, DHS, in the 1999 Interim Field Guidance.
+It was not until 1999 that public charge gained an official definition from the former Immigration and Naturalization Service, INS.
+The INS has now become the Department of Homeland Security, DHS, in the 1999 Interim Field Guidance.

-In 2019, under the Trump administration, a new public charge rule was proposed and began in 2020.
+In 2019, under the Trump administration, a new public charge rule arose and began in 2020.
 This updated public charge rule made it more difficult for immigrants to obtain permanent resident status.

 What Is Considered Inadmissible Under the Public Charge Rule?

 If you’ve received welfare benefits and long-term subsidized healthcare, using one or more of these public benefits for a year or longer would make you ineligible for a green card based on the public charge ground of inadmissibility:

 - Supplemental Nutrition Assistance Program, SNAP, or food stamps

 - Any federal public housing subsidies or rental assistance programs